kgsws/kgdoom/manual/readme.md

   - Callback should be function defined as `somecb(line)` or `somecb(line, arg)`.
   - Return logic is same as in `blockThingsIterator`.
 - function `fakeContrast(enable)`
-  - Set `false` to enable fake contrast in level.
+  - Override fake contrast settings.
-  - Doom uses fake contrast on walls, so it is enabled by default.
+  - Set `true` to enable fake contrast in level.
 - function `setBackground(patchlump)`
   - This function will set screen background to this gfx from any WAD.
   - Use of this function is not recommended as specified image will only show trough holes in map (= bad map).